Combat Vehicle 90

 Developed specifically for the Nordic subarctic climate, the vehicle has very good mobility in snow and wetlands while carrying and supporting eight, and in later versions six, fully equipped soldiers.
 Other variants include forward artillery observation, command and control, anti-aircraft, armoured recovery vehicle, electronic warfare versions and so forth.
-Currently, 1,280 vehicles in 15 variants are in service with seven user states, four of which are part of the NATO alliance, under contract with BAE Systems Hägglunds AB.
+Currently, 1,400 vehicles in 17 variants are (or will be) in service with ten user states, seven of which are part of the NATO alliance.

 History

 During the Cold War, in 1983, the Swedish Army required vehicles with high mobility, air defence and anti-tank capability, high survivability and protection.
-In 1985, the "Stridsfordon 90" project group, made up of representatives from the Swedish armed forces (Försvarsmakten), the FMV and Swedish industry (including Hägglunds and Bofors), finalized the design for a "unity vehicle" that originated from an air force concept.
-In 1986, the prototypes for Strf 9040 and Strf 9025 were ordered.
+In 1985, the "stridsfordon 90" project group, made up of representatives from the Swedish Armed Forces (Försvarsmakten), the FMV and Swedish industry (including Hägglunds and Bofors), finalized the design for a "unity vehicle" that originated from an air force concept.
+In 1986, the prototypes for strf 9040 and strf 9025 were ordered.
 Five prototypes were constructed but, before delivery in 1988, the 9025 version was discontinued.
 The prototypes were tested during extensive trials between 1988 and 1991, during which prototypes for specialized variants (forward observation, command and control, and armoured recovery vehicles) were ordered.
 The first deliveries started in 1994.

 The CV90 has undergone four mark shifts to meet different customer requirements, focusing on capability enhancements.

 CV90 Mk 0

-The first CV90 delivered (retroactively named mark 0) was for Sweden, and was armed with a Bofors 40/70B cannon (a dedicated AFV variant of the Bofors 40 mm Automatic Gun L/70) in a two-man turret, which had beaten out the M242 Bushmaster 25 mm chain gun during initial prototype-trials.
+The first CV90 delivered (retroactively named mark 0) was for Sweden, and was armed with a Bofors 40/70B cannon (a dedicated armored fighting vehicle variant of the Bofors 40 mm Automatic Gun L/70) in a two-man turret, which had beaten out the 25 mm M242 Bushmaster chain gun during initial prototype trials.
 The Mk 0 has a conventional electrical system and was fitted for but not with appliqué armour systems.
 The Swedish Army ordered five variants of the CV90.
 The requirements expressed by the Swedish FMV on signature management were extremely challenging and led to a lot of new design features inherited by all subsequent generations (Mks 0 to III).
 FMV also prioritized the requirements to provide the best possible design to fulfil user needs.
-Furthermore, the CV90 was also built for high reliability and ease of maintenance using only standard on-board tools and for conscripts to maintain and operate.
+Furthermore, the CV90 was also built for high reliability and ease of maintenance using only standard onboard tools and for conscripts to maintain and operate.